-The company owns a Land in Umm Al Qaiwain which is reclassified to Invesmtnet property during the year.
-The Investments property is stated at fair value.
+Investment property represents a Land owned by the Company in Umm Al Qaiwain.
+The investment property is stated at fair value.

-The Investments property has been considered as an important audit matter for its materiality and the audit procedures as follows:
+The investment property has been considered as an important audit matter for its materiality and the audit procedures as follows:

-- 1) An evaluation was obtained from Umm Al Qaiwain municipality. - 2) The difference between the carrying value and the value after the revaluation has been verified. - The difference between the carrying value of the property and its fair value has been treated.
+- An evaluation was obtained from an independent evaluator 1) - 2) The difference between the carrying value and the value after the revaluation has been verified. - The difference between the carrying value of the property and its fair value has been treated.
+3)

-Independent Auditor's Report for Umm Al Qaiwain General Investments Company for the year ended December 31, 2022 (continued)
+Independent Auditor's Report for Umm Al Qaiwain General Investments Company for the year ended December 31, 2023 (continued)